EOEA has a designated RAO who will receive and respond to your public records requests.

 Elder abuse includes physical, sexual, and emotional abuse, caretaker neglect, financial exploitation, and self neglect.

-The SHINE Program (Serving the Health Information Needs of Everyone) provides free health insurance information, counseling and assistance to all Massachusetts residents with Medicare.
+The SHINE Program (Serving the Health Insurance Needs of Everyone) provides free health insurance information, counseling and assistance to all Massachusetts residents with Medicare.

 Prescription Advantage provides prescription drug coverage for Massachusetts residents age 65 and older, as well as younger people with disabilities who meet income and employment guidelines.